1 The R Environment

 Many users of statistics don’t use R because they only know how to use one statistical software, often the one taught in their first statistics course.
 In the past, R rarely was this first language, but nowadays more schools are teaching how to use it.

 Don’t get frustrated!
-You don’t have to be an expert programmer to use R. The benefits are worth spending some time up front.
+You don’t have to be an expert programmer to use R, and the benefits are worth spending some time up front.

 1.3 Suggestions for Learning R